TotallyNotSuspiciousMC/season-9/README.md

 # Totally Not Suspicious Season 8 Custom Datapacks

-This repo contains three custom datapacks:
+This repo contains three custom datapacks and one resource pack:

 * **Season 8 Data**: Basic data changes such as recipes, loot tables, and advancements.
 * **Season 8 Worldgen**: Changes to world generation such as new dimensions.
 * **Swampier Swamps**: Specific worldgen changes for swamps.
+* **Season 8 Resource Pack**: Custom item textures and models for Season 8.

 # Lantern Load